phong7/idea-120-responses-phong7/README.md

 # idea-120-responses-phong7

-This repository is Week 2's poem response to Murray's reading.
+This repository is weekly responces to the readings.